glesica/memoirs/intro.md

 # My Memoirs

+**By George Lesica**

-This is all about me!
+This is all about me, the funnest person ever!

+I am so interesting, I require memoirs!
+Or not, we'll see.